Taser Lawsuits Against the Police

 The threat a suspect poses is typically the most important factor in determining whether taser use was appropriate.
 There must be an immediate threat, not just the possibility of a threat, to justify employment of a taser.

 Courts have found “tasing” justified when:

 - A disorderly conduct suspect attempted to evade arrest, refused to show his hands when instructed, told officers that they would have to shoot him, and the back-up officers had requested hadn’t arrived (McNeil v.
 City of Easton, 694 F.Supp.2d 375 (E.D.
 Pa.
 2010)).

 - A suspect stopped for a malfunctioning tag light refused to obey instructions, verbally confronted the officer, and acted aggressively.
 (Draper v.
 Reynolds, 369 F.3d 1270 (11th Cir.
 2004).).

 Courts normally won’t sanction officers using tasers on suspects who haven’t resisted, including those who:

 - are unconscious.

-Courts consider additional factors when determining whether force is excessive, including (but not limited to):
+Courts tend to consider additional factors when determining whether force is excessive, including: